btrettel/plint/README.md

 If both the `-s`/`--spec` and `-r`/`--restriction` flags are enabled, a rudimentary analysis of the specification will be made to identify possible species elections.

-## DAV claims viewer search string

-If any warnings are printed, plint will display a string which can be pasted into the DAV claims viewer to highlight the terms found to have issues in the claims.

 ## Writing the output to a file

 The optional `-o` or `--outfile` flag will write the warnings and DAV claims viewer search string to `{file}.out`, where `file` is the input file.
 For example, the following will write to `claims.txt.out`: